eafflu/runtime/README.md

 # Step 14 - Enemies!

 Obstacles are only one kind of thing you might find in a game.
 In most games, you have enemies you have to avoid or shoot as well as different items which you can collect to increase your score or give you powers.
-We started our game with obstacles because they were the simplest think to make, but now that we understand the basics we can create more complex things for Halle to interact with.
+We started our game with obstacles because they were the simplest thing to make, but now that we understand the basics we can create more complex things for Halle to interact with.

-If you look in `src/js/game.js` at the `createObstacle()` function you will see the following code
+If you look in `src/js/game.js` at the `createObstacle()` function, you will see the following code:

 ```js
 function createObstacle(radius,damage) {